Protocols and tools

 (a) General Population

 The HIV STAR-Malawi general population protocol describes research investigating the costs and benefits of introducing HIVST to the general population in Malawi.
-This research includes pilot work estimating the acceptability and accuracy of self-tests among intended users; as well as a cluster-randomised impact evaluation studying the effectiveness of community self-test distribution in increasing testing uptake.
+This research includes pilot work estimating the acceptability and accuracy of self-tests among intended users; as well as a cluster-randomized impact evaluation studying the effectiveness of community self-test distribution in increasing testing uptake.

 - Protocol describing all work investigating the feasibility and acceptability of HIV self-testing among the general population in rural Malawi.